A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 More states easing into expansion

 New Hampshire, Michigan, Indiana, Pennsylvania, Alaska, Montana, and Louisiana all expanded their Medicaid programs between 2014 and 2016.
 Expansion took effect in Virginia and Maine in 2019, in Utah, Idaho, and Nebraska in 2020, and in Oklahoma and Missouri in 2021.
-And it will take effect in South Dakota in 2023.
+It took effect in South Dakota in 2023, and will take effect in North Carolina as of December 2023.

 The 2018 election was pivotal for Medicaid, with three states passing ballot initiatives to expand Medicaid, and Kansas, Wisconsin, and Maine electing governors who are supportive of Medicaid expansion (Maine voters had already approved Medicaid expansion in the 2017 election, but it wasn’t implemented until early 2019, when the state’s new governor took office).